top of page

 bridge from the United States to the eastern shore of Lake Victoria, Kenya.

 Mary Lieta, a CSJ Consociate in Kenya, guided the three to the poverty-stricken areas – the schools, communities and houses without basic infrastructure of water and sanitation.
-The visitors also met community leaders and school principals of the IMBO Community Action Program (ICAP), a certified NGO (non-governmental organization) in Kenya that is a partner of Growing Community Roots in West Kenya.
+The visitors also met community leaders and school principals of the Imbo Community Action Program (ICAP), a certified NGO (non-governmental organization) in Kenya that is a partner of Growing Community Roots in West Kenya.

 Seeing first-hand the incredible needs of the schools, Anita S. Duckor and Anne Hannahan returned home and began the process of establishing a nonprofit to raise funds for safe water and sanitation.
 Growing Community Roots was established and received its non-profit status in 2014.
 It is an all-volunteer organization.